THE MAKING OF A HOME

 Double doors between rooms in old apartments is one of the most beautiful details I know.
 No original ones in my apartment but I found some really nice ones from another old apartment for sale at Gamle Trehus here in Oslo (good tip if you’re looking for doors or other architectural details during renovations).
 Also see my very not straight ceilings in the photo underneath.. instead of straighten everything I kept it like this to maintain the height.

 Light is flowing between the kitchen and the living room from big windows on each side.
 A south facing balcony outside of the kitchen is the best feature during summer.
 In the kitchen I chose a lighter color for the walls, LADY 1928 Sommersne to go with the dark bamboo fronts on the kitchen.
-In this room I also have my small work space which you can see here.
+In this room I also have my small work space.
 The color is warm grey and looks great if you want a tiny bit of color and not white for the walls.
 This room used to be the dining room, but no need to keep it like that when I could fit both the kitchen and a dining area into it.
 And have the extra bedroom where the kitchen was before.